1987 Saragosa tornado: Historical perspective

 With 30 fatalities, the Saragosa tornado was the deadliest tornado in the United States during the 1980s.
 It was also the deadliest tornado in Texas and the U.S. as a whole since the Wichita Falls tornado in 1979, which killed 42 people.
-During the following years, it was surpassed by the Birmingham, Alabama tornado in 1998 and the Oklahoma City Metro Area tornado in 1999 that killed 32 and 36 people, respectively.
-The 1990 Plainfield tornado killed nearly as many as the Saragosa event, as did the Jarrell tornado in 1997.
+During the following years, it was surpassed by the Oak Grove-Birmingham tornado in 1998 and the Bridge Creek-Moore tornado in 1999 that killed 32 and 36 people, respectively.
+The Plainfield tornado in 1990 killed nearly as many as the Saragosa event, as did the Jarrell tornado in 1997.

 It was the ninth-deadliest tornado in the state of Texas between the Zephyr tornado in 1909 and the Lubbock Tornado in 1970.
 The community was also destroyed in 1938 by a tornado and was later rebuilt slightly to the southwest.